 These codes can be easily readable by humans.
 Usually two types of MICR fonts are being used.They are CMC7 and E13B.
 The font widely used for the code is the standard E13B which has special shaped characters.
 It contains not only numbers but also symbols.
 These characters can be read at high speed.
 It is the most common font used to print the MICR code worldwide.
 The MICR texts can be read by the MICR reader.

 And the characters of MICR are added to a standard called Unicode.

 When a cheque is passed to the MICR reader, the magnetic ink characters in the cheque produce a unique waveform for every character which can be recognized by the reader.

 When a cheque is placed in the reader, MICR code can be easily readable even it is overprinted or having any other pen marks or stamps on it.
 Thus, the error rate by this code is very minimal.

 The processing time of cheques before the introduction of MICR is vast.
 RBI introduced many safe methods for the transaction in 1980s.
 MICR code usage is one such safe and quick method to clear transactions.
 This MICR had been accepted by many countries in the world.

 MICR Code has 9 digits of numerical value which represents respectively the city code, bank code and branch code.

-First three digits represents the city where the bank branch located, it is related to the pincode of that area.
+First three digits represent the city where the bank branch located, and it is related to the pin code of that area.

 The next three digits denote the bank code.